Troyansky1/Youtube-subtitles-translator/README.md

 Features

-Double-click translation: Click any word in YouTube subtitles to see its English translation Auto language detection: Automatically detects the subtitle language
+Double-click translation: Click any word in YouTube subtitles to see its English translation Manual language selector: 🌐 button lets you choose from 24+ languages Auto language detection: Automatically detects subtitle language from YouTube Session memory: Remembers your language choice until you refresh the page
 Non-intrusive: Only works when video is paused, preserving natural learning
 Free: Uses MyMemory API (10,000 words/day limit)
 Clean UI: Minimal popup that disappears when video plays